H-deve/web-scraping/README.md

 6. Send results via email
 7. Store results in SQL database
 8. View results via web application

+## 📘 Documentation

+A detailed **PDF user guide** explaining how to use the scraping application is available in the project.

 🐛 Known Issues & Limitations